malach-it/vc-decentralized-status/WHITEPAPER.md

 - aspects are sets of claims that are made on purpose (usable peace of information)
 - the purposes in the digital world
-- those sets overlap taking whole or part of identity claims
+- those sets overlap taking whole or parts of identity claims
 - claims are assertions about an entity and can be encapsulated to be shared

 ### the data and the context

 - sharing identity information is made in a context
-- the asserting authority
+- the asserting authority (self assertions, external assertions)
-- gathering information about an entity
+- gathering information about an entity, deducing the claims
-- identity information are taken targeting an objective
+- identity information are taken targeting an objective building aspects

 ### necessary and sufficient